27 Best Team Building Activities For Workplaces in 2025

 On the list of which productivity metrics are important, many team managers often neglect customer satisfaction levels.
 Customer satisfaction is key to a complete picture because only highly productive employees can deliver positive customer experiences.

-Take an ecommerce business that has to fulfill thousands of deliveries daily.
-Leveraging ecommerce order fulfillment software should mean a streamlined and efficient cash-to-shipping process that results in more orders going out and more satisfied customers.
+Take an e-commerce business that has to fulfill thousands of deliveries daily.
+Leveraging e-commerce order fulfillment software should mean a streamlined and efficient cash-to-shipping process that results in more orders going out and more satisfied customers.

-But if your employees are stalling on tasks or getting distracted at the workplace, it’ll inevitably translate to fewer orders going out and fewer satisfied customers.
+If your employees are stalling on tasks or getting distracted at the workplace, it’ll inevitably translate to fewer orders going out and fewer satisfied customers.

 Regularly assess how pleased your clients or customers are with your products or services.
 This can be done on a simple scale of 1 to 5 through surveys.
 Then, you can make improvements that foster positive relationships with your customers.